danielhusar/bump-tag/Readme.md

 # bump-tag [![Build Status](https://travis-ci.org/danielhusar/bump-tag.svg)](https://travis-ci.org/danielhusar/bump-tag)

-Increment version in your package.json and add git tag to the repo, and at the end publish the library to npm.
+Increment version in your package.json and add git tag to the repo.

 I have created this cli mainly because I keep forgetting to add tag when I bump the version.